Alfred 5.5 is here - Find out what's new

 Variables

-Variables can be used in workflows; For examples, you can hold on to an argument for later use by using an Argument and Variables Utility to save it as a variable like {var:filename}.
+Variables can be used in workflows.
+You can, for example, hold on to an argument for later use by using an Argument and Variables Utility to save it as a variable like {var:filename}.
 You'll then be able to refer to it later in your workflow.

 Take a look at the Variables page for a more in-depth explanation of the uses for variables.